 Important Dates for the Heagle family

 This web page shows only a small excerpt of our Heagle research.
-Another 218 words (16 lines of text) covering the years 1129 and 1230 are included under the topic Early Heagle History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1129 and 1230 are included under the topic Early Heagle History in all our PDF Extended History products and printed products wherever possible.

 Heagle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Heagle are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Heagle include Eagle, Eagles, Hegel, Hegell, Aigle, Eagel, Ligle and others.